Adamskoullos/next-toolbox/js-basics/getting-data.md

 `getStaticPaths` is used when dynamic pages are being statically built.
 First we need to get the query params for each dynamic path.
 Then create an array and return that array as the value of `paths`.
 The `fallback` prop allows us to tell Next to statically generate known pages but if need be, on the fly create dynamic pages at run time if the path does not exist in the paths array.

+> `getStaticPaths` is used within dynamic pages, for example `[id].js` and tells Next to create this page for each path. `getStaticProps` is also used here.

 ```js
 export async function getStaticPaths(){
     const paramsArray = getPaths();